No photo of Hannah Wauchope

 Research Interests

-I’m an ecologist and conservation, in how the changing world is affecting biodiversity, and what we can do to help conserve it.
+I’m an ecologist and conservationist, interested in how the changing world is affecting biodiversity, and what we can do to help conserve it.
 I ask questions at big scales, in both space and time, taking advantage of the increasing availability of large ecological datasets and data science techniques.
 Some of my work has included modelling how climate change will affect the distribution of Arctic species, assessing how well protected areas (like national parks and nature reserves) affect waterbird species across the world, and developing new methodologies to help conservationists make better decisions.
 I have a particular interest in the polar regions, with projects in both the Arctic and Antarctic.

 My work extends beyond academia and I have collaborated many government and non-government organisations, including The Scientific Committee on Antarctic Research (SCAR), WWF, Wetlands International, The International Union for the Conservation of Nature (IUCN), the Australian Antarctic Division and Makivik Corporation.